Hemlock Woolly Adelgid

 The hemlock woolly adelgid is tiny, less than 1/16-inch long, and varies from dark reddish-brown to purplish-black in color.
 As it matures, it produces a covering of wool-like wax filaments to protect itself and its eggs from natural enemies and prevent them from drying out.
 This “wool”, which is its ovisac, is most visible when the adelgid is mature and laying eggs.
 Ovisacs can be readily observed from late fall to early summer on the underside of the outermost branch tips of hemlock trees.
 The “wool” has also been described as looking like tiny cotton balls.

-A sign of more advanced HWA infestation is discoloration of foliage and thinning in the crown of the tree.
-This is due to the disruption of nutrient supplies to the hemlock foliage by HWA, and causes the needles to change from deep green to a grayish green and then fall off.
+HWA feed on the nutrient-rich sap of hemlocks through their long straw-like mouthparts.
+High levels of HWA disrupt the movement of nutrients within the tree, causing needles to change from deep green to a grayish green and then fall off.
+Even from a distance, a visual sign of more advanced HWA infestation is discoloration of foliage and thinning in the crown of the tree.
 However, since other hemlock pests can cause some of these symptoms as well, a positive identification for HWA on the foliage is needed.
 Once established on a tree, it quickly populates all needles of the tree causing mortality within 3 to 10 years of infestations (4 to 10 years in the insect’s northern range, 3 to 6 years in its southern range).

 HWA County Infestation Map

-Due to the near microscopic size of the HWA crawlers (mobile instar phase) and its ease of transportability via birds, mammals, and weather, HWA traps are not effective tools to monitor infestation movement.
-Traps are, however, useful in research settings and are used often to detect presence and rate of spread.
-Visual inspection of hemlock trees is the best survey method.
+Due to the near microscopic size of the HWA crawlers (mobile instar phase) and its ease of transportability via birds, mammals, and weather, HWA traps are not effective tools to monitor infestation movement across the state.
+Traps are, however, used in research settings to detect presence and rate of spread.
+For detecting new infestations or assessing hemlock health, visual inspection of hemlock trees is the best survey method.
 Several agencies have established annual survey locations where presence of infestation, health of hemlock trees, and other pertinent data are recorded.

-There are several management options available to both prevent HWA from killing your hemlocks and treating hemlocks after an infestation has been discovered.
+There are several management options available to protect hemlocks from HWA infestation or treat hemlocks after an infestation has been discovered.

 Chemical: Several different types of chemical treatments are available.
-The most common chemical application methodsare soil injection and soil drench.
+The most common chemical application methods are soil injection and soil drench.
 Imidacloprid and dinotefuran are the most effective chemical types.
-Research has proven that chemical treatments can last up to 8 years before a second treatment is needed.
+Research has proven that chemical treatments can last typically up to 5 years before a second treatment is needed.
 Please consult the TDF or your local forestry or tree care professional for more information on chemical management options for HWA.

 Insecticidal soaps and horticultural oils: These can be sprayed on hemlocks when the objective is immediate control of insects.
 If complete coverage is achieved, these agents act by smothering all invertebrates on the tree at the time of treatment.
 There is no residual effect, so HWA could re-infest the tree immediately.
 With this method, there is an increased risk of applicator contamination and increased concern with drift, since the product is sprayed on the foliage.
 This treatment method is appropriate for smaller, more accessible trees that could be treated frequently.
 It would not be appropriate for treating large or inaccessible trees.